GIVESocialMovement/sbt-webpack/README.md

 The problem arises when we want to compile some JS files with Webpack and use the compiled JS within Playframework.

 Without the plugin, we would have to run `webpack watch` separately and specify the output location of the compiled JS file correctly, so Playframework's routing can find the compiled JS file.
+This would be tricky in practice.

 Playframework already has its own "watch" mechanism and offers a good way to store the compiled JS (so it works with Playfraemework's routing).
-This plugin does exactly that.
+This plugin integrates Webpack's and Playframework's workflows in a clean way.

 Requirement